genomicsclass/leanpub/manuscript/permutation_tests_exercises.md

     mean(smokersstar)-mean(nonsmokersstar)
     ```
 A>
 A>  The last value is one observation from the null distribution we will construct.
 Set the seed at 1, and then repeat the permutation 1,000 times to create a null distribution.
 What is the permutation derived p-value for our observation?
 A>
 A>
 A>
 A>2.
-Repeat the above exercise but instead of the differences in mean, consider the differences in median `obs <- median(smokers) - median(nonsmokers)`.
+Repeat the above exercise, but instead of the differences in mean, consider the differences in median `obs <- median(smokers) - median(nonsmokers)`.
 What is the permutation based p-value?
 A>
 A>